tarek102/se-unit-2-assessment/README.md

 **tags:** #objects
 **key:** "udefined properties of objects return `undefined`"

-22. What is the relationship between JavaScript Objects and JavaScript Arrays?
+22. **What is the relationship between JavaScript Objects and JavaScript Arrays?
 We say a JavaScript Object is _empty_ if it has no properties of its own.
 We say that a JavaScript Array is _empty_ if it has no _elements_.
 How do we check for emptiness of JavaScript Objects?
 How do we check for emptiness of JavaScript Arrays.
-Use code snippets to illustrate your answer.
+Use code snippets to illustrate your answer.**
 **tags:** #objects #arrays

-**key:** "JavaScript arrays are objects", "use `.length` to check for array emptiness", "use Object.keys(object) to check for object emptiness"
+**key:** "JavaScript arrays are objects", "use `.length` to check for array emptiness", "use Object.keys(object) to check for object emptiness" j
 ## Problem Set
 1. Write a function that takes a string, doubles every consonant character in the string, and returns the result as a new string.
 The function should not double vowels (``'a'``,``'e'``,``'i'``,``'o'``,``'u'``), digits, punctuation, or whitespace.